Vic Hub

 This program is funded by a Natural Resource Management (NRM) Drought Resilience Program Grant, part of the Future Drought Fund.

-Click here to view the online launch of program.
-It provides in depth detail of the program and introduces the industry stakeholders.
+Click here to view the online launch of program, hosted by former VegNET Regional Development Officer Bonnie Dawson.
+The launch provides in-depth detail of the program and introduces the industry stakeholders.

-For more information, please email our VegNET Regional Development Officer Emily Scott or call her on 0455 214 102.
+For more information, please email our VegNET Regional Development Officer Amanda Gould or call her on 0474 500 380.